Louie4061/SurfaceVolatility/README.md

 ---

 ## Issues that I ran into when coding for a solution
 - I had issues with getting python methods that rely on newton's method such as fsolve, with this method not converging onto a solution.
 Things that I attempted to try when I ran into these issues was to verify that my input made sense, my main issue was that I was reading our time value to be in days when it should have been in years.
+I also ran into errors with really small times such as 1 day, as this caused the volatility to be relatively small as the option was entirely intrinsic value.

 ## 🔗 References